Portrait

 Joined Carpenter Technology’s board in 2019

-Dr. Hart is a Professor of Mechanical Engineering at the Massachusetts Institute of Technology (“MIT”).
-He is also the Director of the MIT Laboratory for Manufacturing and Productivity (LMP), and the MIT Center for Additive and Digital Advanced Production Technologies (APT).
+Dr. Hart is the Class of 1922 Professor and Head of the Department of Mechanical Engineering at the Massachusetts Institute of Technology (“MIT”).
+He is also the Director of the MIT Laboratory for Manufacturing and Productivity (LMP) and Center for Advanced Production Technologies (APT).
 From 2013 to 2020, he was an Associate Professor of Mechanical Engineering at MIT.
-Dr. Hart has worked extensively with industry via his research and as a consultant, and is a co-founder of Desktop Metal, Inc. and VulcanForms, Inc.
+Dr. Hart has worked extensively with industry and is a co-founder of VulcanForms, Inc. and Desktop Metal, Inc.

 Dr. Hart earned his master’s and Ph.D. degrees from MIT, and his undergraduate degree from the University of Michigan.
 He has received numerous awards for his research and teaching accomplishments.